-- Search by Address.
+- Search by Address

-- Search with the Floodplain Management App.
+- Search Using the Floodplain Management App

-- Search by Permit Number.
+- Search by Permit Number

-- Search with the Citizen Access portal.
+- Search with the Citizen Access Portal

 - Contact the Building Construction Division at 941.743.1201 or BuildingConstruction@CharlotteCountyFL.gov

 An “Under Construction” Elevation Certificate is required to be submitted to the Building Construction Division prior to the lintel being poured.
 The reason for this is to ensure that everything is compliant before too much construction has occurred.
 If there is a problem, it is easier to rectify at this point.
 A second certificate, called a "Final" Elevation Certificate, is required to be submitted before the final inspections can be scheduled.
-This is the official document that will be used to assess the level of insurance on your structure you will pay and your permit cannot be completed without that elevation certificate showing compliance.
+This is the official document that will be used to assess the level of insurance on your structure you will pay, and your permit cannot be completed without that Elevation Certificate showing compliance.